gargpriyank/IBM-Edge-Workshop/docs/sample-edge-app-publish.md

 ## Develop the Sample Edge Application

 1. Log in to your edge node with the user id **ibm-workshop** created during IEAM agent deployment.
 Pull the sample Github code.
+Create the horizon private signing key.

     > Note: For edge node only Linux operating system is supported.